KOrfanakis/Housing_Prices_Regression/README.md

 ## Motivation

 Imagine that we are hired as data scientists by a real-estate company.
 The company has compiled a dataset describing the sale of individual residential property in Ames, Iowa, from 2006 to 2010.
-Our task is to use the data and build a Machine Learning (ML) model that predicts the price of a house given its characteristics
+Our task is to use the data and build a Machine Learning (ML) model that predicts the price of a house given its characteristics.

 <br>